wheatsnackbread/mybook/index.md

 # Welcome!

 I'm Ray, and welcome to my site.
 This page serves as a hub for all of my writing that I wish to share with you.

-Check out this table of contents to start exploring.
+To start exploring, check out this table of contents.

 ```{tableofcontents}